Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 There is strong evidence that although support work such as counselling, creative therapies and respite care can play a positive role in both prevention and support of FASD, most support workers in Aotearoa/New Zealand feel under-informed on how to effectively work with those impacted by it – see Auckland University research from their 2022 survey in the tab below.

-FASD-CAN facilitates an online FASD learning and networking group.
-It's led by FASD-experienced social workers and is an opportunity to learn more about Fetal Alcohol Spectrum Disorder and connect with peers.
-You can join at any time.
+We run quarterly webinars via our training platform, for our Learning and Networking group for Social Workers and Support Workers (LANSAS) to help you find out more about FASD.
+It's led by FASD-informed social workers and is an opportunity to learn more about Fetal Alcohol Spectrum Disorder and connect with peers.

-Click here for more details and to register!
+Click here for more!

 In 2022, researchers at the University of Auckland conducted an online survey with social and community workers to explore their knowledge, attitudes, practice and experience working with people with Fetal Alcohol Spectrum Disorder (FASD).
 The survey was funded by a University of Auckland Faculty Research Development Fund.